 Lee este artículo en español Alto a los Lácteos: Una Guía Para Baristas Sobre Leches Alternativas

-The taste test was conducted by steaming the milks and using them in cappuccinos, in the hope of really highlighting both how the milk interacted with the espresso and how well it steamed.
-This, to me, is an important part of the test: alternative milks are notorious for steaming badly, in turn making latte art incredibly difficult.
+The taste test was conducted by steaming the milks and using them in cappuccinos, to highlight both how they interacted with the espresso and how well it steamed.
+This is an important part of the test: alternative milks are notorious for steaming badly, making latte art incredibly difficult.

 Soy was chosen, in spite of the disdain for it among third wave coffee professionals, because it is a non-dairy and non-nut alternative.
 Many people, my wife included, have nut allergies and may need or chose to avoid dairy.